:mod:`zipfile` --- Work with ZIP archives

-This module does not currently handle multi-disk ZIP files.
-It can handle ZIP files that use the ZIP64 extensions (that is ZIP files that are more than 4 GiB in size).
-It supports decryption of encrypted files in ZIP archives, but it currently cannot create an encrypted file.
-Decryption is extremely slow as it is implemented in native Python rather than C.
+This module does not currently handle ZIP files which have appended comments, or multi-disk ZIP files.
+It can handle ZIP files that use the ZIP64 extensions (that is ZIP files that are more than 4 GByte in size).
+It supports decryption of encrypted files in ZIP archives, but it cannot currently create an encrypted file.

 The class for reading and writing ZIP files.
 See section :ref:`zipfile-objects` for constructor details.

 Class for creating ZIP archives containing Python libraries.